MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 )
 ```

-The above declaration will generate two schemes: `Foo` and
+The above declaration generates two schemes: `Foo` and
 `FooTests.__internal__.__test_bundle`.
 The `Foo` scheme contains configuration that builds
 `//Sources/Foo`, but has no configuration for test, launch or any of the other actions.
 The
 `FooTests.__internal__.__test_bundle` scheme contains configuration that builds `//Tests/FooTests`